KANDY-uofa/hacked-beta-2022/README.md

 ## Our noteworthy achievements
 - **Originality**:
     - Currently, there is _no publicly accessible compiled information_ on car collision locations
-    - Nobody else _analyzed the trends_ in car collisions using _machine learning_
+    - Nobody else _analyzed the trends_ in car collision using _machine learning_ in Canada
 - **Complexity**:
     - Quickly familiarized ourselves with techniques required to compile, analyze, and display data
         - Web scraping